-At September 30, 2019, the Company and its U.S. subsidiaries have a Loan and Security Agreement, as amended (the "Loan Agreement"), with CIBC Bank USA ("CIBC"), formerly known as "The Private Bank and Trust Company".
+At March 31, 2020, the Company and its U.S. subsidiaries have a Loan and Security Agreement, as amended (the "Loan Agreement"), with CIBC Bank USA ("CIBC"), formerly known as "The Private Bank and Trust Company".
 The Loan Agreement provides a revolving credit facility extending the maturity date from July 20, 2021 to July 20, 2023.
 The aggregate amount of the facility increased from \$25,000 to \$30,000.

-The maximum borrowing available to the Company under the Loan Agreement is limited to: (1) 85% of eligible receivables; plus (2) 50% of eligible inventory valued at the lower of cost or net realizable value subject to a \$20,000 limit; plus (3) 80% of eligible used equipment, as defined, valued at the lower of cost or market subject to a \$2,000 limit; plus (4) 50% of eligible Mexico receivables (as defined) valued at the lower of cost or net realizable value subject to a \$400 limit.
-At September 30, 2019, the maximum the Company could borrow based on available collateral was \$29,500.
-At September 30, 2019, the Company had no borrowings under this facility.
+The maximum borrowing available to the Company under the Loan Agreement is limited to: (1) up to 85% of eligible receivables; plus (2) up to 50% of eligible inventory valued at the lower of cost or net realizable value subject to a \$20,000 limit; plus (3) up to 80% of eligible used equipment, as defined, valued at the lower of cost or market subject to a \$2,000 limit; plus (4) 85% of Eligible Bill and Hold Receivables (as defined in the Loan Agreement) subject to a \$10,000 limit; plus (5) 50% of eligible Mexico receivables (as defined in the Loan Agreement) valued at the lower of cost or net realizable value subject to a \$400 limit.
+At March 31, 2020, the maximum the Company could borrow based on available collateral was \$23,600.
+At March 31, 2020, the Company had \$6,000 borrowings under this facility.
+The Company had no borrowings at December 31, 2019.
 The indebtedness under the Loan Agreement is collateralized by substantially all of the Company's assets, except for certain assets of the Company's subsidiaries.

 The Loan Agreement provides that the Company can opt to pay interest on the revolving credit at either a base rate plus a spread, or a LIBOR rate plus a spread.
 The base rate spread ranges from 0.00% to 0.50% depending on the Borrower's Adjusted Excess Availability (as defined in the Loan Agreement).
 The LIBOR spread ranges from 1.75% to 2.25% also depending on the Adjusted Excess Availability.
 Funds borrowed under the LIBOR option can be borrowed for periods of one, two, or three months and are limited to four LIBOR contracts outstanding at any time.
-In addition, CIBC assesses a 0.375% unused line fee that is payable monthly.
+In addition, CIBC assesses an unused line fee that ranges from 0.25% to 0.375% and is payable monthly.

-The Loan Agreement subjects the Company and its domestic subsidiaries to a minimum quarterly EBITDA covenant (as defined).
-The minimum quarterly EBITDA covenant (as defined) is \$2,000 for all quarters starting with the quarter ended September 30, 2017 through the end of the agreement.
+The Loan Agreement subjects the Company and its domestic subsidiaries to a minimum quarterly EBITDA covenant (as defined in the Loan Agreement).
+The minimum quarterly EBITDA covenant (as defined in the Loan Agreement) is \$2,000 for all fiscal years starting with the fiscal year ended December 31, 2017 through the end of the agreement.
 Additionally, the Company and its domestic subsidiaries are subject to a Fixed Charge Coverage ratio of 1.10 to 1.00 measured on an annual basis beginning September 30, 2019 (based on a trailing twelve-month basis) through the term of the agreement.
 At the end of a quarter, if there is \$15,000 or more of availability and outstanding borrowings of less than \$5,000, covenant testing is waived.
 The Loan Agreement contains customary affirmative and negative covenants, including covenants that limit or restrict the Company's ability to, among other things, incur additional indebtedness, grant liens, merge or consolidate, dispose of assets, make investments, make acquisitions, pay dividends or make distributions, repurchase stock, in each case subject to customary exceptions for a credit facility of this size.
-The Company were not required to calculate covenant compliance calculations due to undrawn balance at September 30, 2019 and December 31, 2018.
+The Company was not required to calculate covenant compliance calculations at March 31, 2020 and December 31, 2019.